MansMeg/ada_code/README.md

 ### Access polling data

-There are two types of data we can access through the `ada` package.
-First, we can access real polling data from Sweden (and Spain, and Germany).
+We can access two types of data through the `ada` package.
+First, we can access real polling data from Sweden (Spain and Germany).

 To access the polls data from the R package, use: